All About Oxytocin: Practical Tips for Boosting Your Oxytocin Levels During Pregnancy, Birth and Postnatally

 Tantalising Taste:

 Foods that we love also give us an oxytocin release, like chocolate which is not only delicious but also helps improve mood due to its high antioxidant content.
 Avocados are rich in healthy fats that promote brain health and hormone balance.
 Nuts provide essential omega-3 fatty acids crucial for emotional wellbeing and fish, particularly salmon is known for its omega-3 richness and positive effects on mood.
 I always talk about the importance of eating during labour and birth to ensure you have energy, but it can also boost your oxytocin levels, which gives you a double benefit.
-I also give the birth partner another job of being the "birth butler" and bringer of the snacks! no feeling like a spare part during birth after attending a course with me.
+I also give the birth partner another job of being the "snack butler" - bringer of the snacks! no feeling like a spare part during birth after attending a course with me.

 Want to build a practical relaxation and oxytocin boosting toolkit you and your birth partner can use in any birth scenario, I help parents do just that, helping you feel calmer and empowered for birth.
 Visit the website or book a FREE discovery call to find out more.